-Note: An optional lock can be installed on the first front driver's side overhead storage compartment door to protect the optional audio/video equipment.
+Note: An optional lock can be installed on the first front driver's side overhead storage compartment door.

 WASTE CONTAINER

 The waste container is located on the lavatory wall, and is accessible through an opening on each side of the wall.
 A small door, located on the aisle side, gives access to the waste container for cleaning.